 – If you must make your latkes ahead, fry them 4 hours or less before serving.
 After allowing the latkes to drain on the wire cooling rack, place them on an ungreased, unlined cookie sheet.
 When ready to reheat, place in a 375 degree oven for about 10 minutes (7 if using a convection oven) until heated through just prior to serving.
 A convection oven setting will produce a more crispy result.

-– You can also freeze latkes for a few weeks if you need to make them far ahead.
-Fry them and drain the oil, then place them in single layers separated by wax or parchment paper in an airtight sealed freezer bag or Tupperware.
-When ready to reheat, place them straight from the freezer onto ungreased cookie sheets and cook them 400 degrees F for 10-15 minutes till heated through and crisp.
+– To store frozen latkes, fry them and drain the oil, then place them in single layers separated by wax or parchment paper in an airtight sealed freezer bag or Tupperware.
+When ready to reheat, place them straight from the freezer onto ungreased cookie sheets and cook them 400 degrees F for 10-15 minutes till heated through and crisp (convection oven is best).
 You can also line the cookie sheets with brown paper to help soak up some of the excess oil.
 Never refrigerate latkes, it makes them mushy.

 – Latkes can be served with applesauce or sour cream, or both.
 Some folks top their latkes with smoked salmon or caviar.
 Often non-dairy sour cream is used to avoid mixing dairy and meat at a kosher meal.
 Try serving latkes with Greek yogurt for a healthier alternative.